Inform users how to recognize phishing (e-mail fraud)

 A sense of urgency

 Scammers will often urge us to action and create a sense of urgency.
-Typically, the email will threathen to 'stop the service', 'delete your account permanently' or 'cause harm to your business'.
-Email with a threathening tone or requesting urgent action should always be verified twice before responding.
+Typically, the email will threaten to 'stop the service', 'delete your account permanently' or 'cause harm to your business'.
+Email with a threatening tone or requesting urgent action should always be verified twice before responding.